Komodo-pty/ares-attack/README.md

 #### XSS
 This module performs the following 3 actions:

 1) Starts a Flask server that will recieve a target's Cookies & save them to a file.
+Ensure that your account has the privileges needed to listen on the specified port.

 2) Creates an example XSS payload which will send the target's Cookies to the Flask server.